JanssenProject/home/development.md

 ### Setup environment variables

-- Set `JAVA_HOME`: This should be set so that it points to your JDK installation directory
+- `JAVA_HOME`: This should be set so that it points to your JDK installation directory
-- Set `JETTY_HOME`: This is the directory where you have installed or unpacked your jetty distribution.
+- `JETTY_HOME`: This is the directory where you have installed or unpacked your jetty distribution.
 This directory should contain `start.jar` so that `$JETTY_HOME/start.jar` is accessible.
-- Set `JETTY_BASE`: Set this variable by creating an empty directory where you intend to deploy Janssen auth server web application
+- `JETTY_BASE`: Set this variable by creating an empty directory where you intend to deploy Janssen auth server web application
-- Set host name: For Janssen modules to work correctly, you need to assign a host name to your local machine's IP. `localhost` is not supported.
+- Host name: For Janssen modules to work correctly, you need to assign a host name to your local machine's IP. `localhost` is not supported.
 To do this, we need to make changes to `hosts` file.
 On Ubuntu and other Linux destributions, this file is `/etc/hosts`, while for Windows